 Associations.
 There are over 135,000 nonprofit membership organizations worldwide.
 Consider two major ways to sell to associations.
 The first is termed “cause marketing” where you donate a percentage of each book sale to a charitable, non-profit organization to help finance their cause.
 The other approach is to sell books directly to the association, to be used as a premium to increase membership, or to re-sell in their bookstores.

 Government.
-How would you like to sell to a customer that needs your content, has virtually unlimited funds, and does not return your books?
-There is such as customer—and it is your own federal government.
+How would you like to sell to a customer who needs your content, has virtually unlimited funds, and does not return your books?
+There is such a customer—and it is your own federal government.
 And don’t ignore state and local agencies.

-Special-sales book marketing is not a separate way of doing business.
+Special sales book marketing is not a separate way of doing business.
 It is not even a new way of doing business.
 It is an integral part of your overall book marketing strategy.
-Simply divide non-bookstore marketing into its two component parts and you may find hundreds, if not thousands, of prospective customers for your titles.
+Simply divide non-bookstore marketing into its two components and you may find hundreds, if not thousands, of prospective customers for your titles.